| | | Auszug aus dem off. MySQL Handbuch! (z.B. auf dt. Kapitel 7.3)

 CURTIME()

-Returns the current time as a value in 'HH:MM:SS' or HHMMSS format, depending on whether the function is used in a string or numeric context:
+CURRENT_TIME Returns the current time as a value in 'HH:MM:SS'orHHMMSSformat, depending on whether the function is used in a string or numeric context:

 mysql> select CURTIME();